algomo/knowledge-base/docs/docs/data-sources/Documents.md

 ---

-Your data source is now ready to be used by your bot.
+Your data source is now ready to be used by your chatbot.
 See [Usage](./Overview.md#usage) for more information on how to use your data sources.